Ant11235/trying_new_courses/README.md

 # trying_new_courses
-This will contain all the experiments i do with internet
+This will contain all the experiments I do on the internet